CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/check-k8s-connectionv2.png "Varify Micro-k8s cluster is connected")

 1. Navigate to the Resource Group from the Azure portal navigation pane and click on the Resource Group named **azure-arc**.

-Look for the resource named **microk8s-cluster** of resource type **Azure Arc enabled Kubernetes resource**.
+1. Click on Refresh on the azure-arc overview page and then look for the resource named **microk8s-cluster** of resource type **Azure Arc enabled Kubernetes resource**.

    ![](.././media/varify-in-azure1.png "Varify in Azure")

 1. Azure Arc enabled Kubernetes deploys a few operators into the azure-arc namespace.
-You can view these deployments and pods by running the command in the command prompt:
+You can view these deployments and pods by running the command in the terminal of the ubunte-k8s VM:

    ```
    kubectl -n azure-arc get deployments,pods